ParallelTask/dinoloop/wiki/application_middlewares.md

 # Application Middlewares
 Application middlewares are configured at application-level (which run for every request handled by dino).

-* Dino supports both synchronous/asynchronous versions of middlewares.
+* Dinoloop supports both synchronous/asynchronous versions of middlewares.

 Following are the list of classes which helps to create dinowares at application-level:
 ### RequestStartMiddleware